voltrb/docs/en/docs/rendering.md

 TODO: Explain Dependencies

-As a Volt user, you rarely need to use Comptuations and Dependencies directly.
-Instead you usually just interact with models and bindings.
+As a Volt user, you rarely need to use Computations and Dependencies directly.
+Instead, you usually just interact with models and bindings.
 Computations are used under the hood, and having a full understanding of what's going on is useful, but not required.